Ozzy Osbourne: Blizzard of Ozz (1980)

+Diary of a Madman (1981) and Speak of the Devil (1982)

 Osbourne's second album, Diary of a Madman, featured more songs co-written with Lee Kerslake.
 For his work on this album and Blizzard of Ozz, Rhoads was ranked the 85th-greatest guitarist of all time by Rolling Stone magazine in 2003.
-This album is known for the singles "Over the Mountain" and "Flying High Again" and, as Osbourne explains in his autobiography, is his personal favourite.
+This album is known for the singles "Over the Mountain" and "Flying High Again" and, as Osbourne explained in his autobiography, was his personal favourite.
 Tommy Aldridge and Rudy Sarzo soon replaced Kerslake and Daisley.
 Aldridge had been Osbourne's original choice for drummer, but a commitment to Gary Moore had made him unavailable.
-Sarzo had played in Quiet Riot with Rhoads, who recommended him for the position.

-On 19 March 1982, the band were in Florida for the Diary of a Madman tour, and a week away from playing Madison Square Garden in New York City.
-A light aircraft piloted by Andrew Aycock (the band's tour bus driver) – carrying Rhoads and Rachel Youngblood, the band's costume and make-up designer – crashed while performing low passes over the band's tour bus.
+On 19 March 1982, the band was in Florida for its Diary of a Madman tour, a week away from playing Madison Square Garden in New York City.
+A light aircraft piloted by Andrew Aycock, the band's tour bus driver, carrying Rhoads and Rachel Youngblood, the band's costume and make-up designer, crashed while performing low passes over the band's tour bus.
 The left wing of the aircraft clipped the bus, causing the plane to graze a tree and crash into the garage of a nearby mansion, killing Rhoads, Aycock, and Youngblood.
 The crash was ruled the result of "poor judgement by the pilot in buzzing the bus and misjudging clearance of obstacles".
-Experiencing firsthand the horrific death of his close friend and bandmate, Osbourne fell into a deep depression.
+Experiencing first-hand the horrific death of his close friend and bandmate, Osbourne fell into a deep depression.
 The tour was cancelled for two weeks while Osbourne, Sharon, and Aldridge returned to Los Angeles to take stock while Sarzo remained in Florida with family.